Our Projects

 Commemoration of the Holocaust

-Our commemoration projects aim to reveal the largely unknown fate of the Jewish population in Ukraine during World War II.
-In 2021, the establishment of a memorial is to be promoted at the site of the 1941 Odesa massacre.
-This project is funded by the German Society for International Cooperation (GIZ).
-A LibMod collection on violence and genocide in Ukraine is due to be published in November.
+Our remembrance projects aim to reveal the largely unknown fate of the Jewish population in Ukraine during World War II.
+In 2021, we laid the foundation for a new memorial at the site of the 1941 Odesa massacre.
+More on this project, which is funded by the German Society for International Cooperation (GIZ) can be read here (in German).

 Eastern Partnership 2.0

-Launched in October 2019, the project brings innovative ideas and policy recommendations from the eastern partnership countries to Berlin.
+Launched in October 2019, this project brings innovative ideas and policy recommendations from the eastern partnership countries to Berlin.
 This provides experts and NGOs from Ukraine, Moldova, and Georgia with a platform to work together to develop recommendations for action to be taken by Germany and the EU.
-The project is supported by the Open Society Foundations.
-For the coming year, we have submitted a follow-up application to the Foreign Office of Germany to continue our work with civil society partners from all three countries.
+The project is supported by the Open Society Foundations and was prolonged in 2021.
+Read more about it at Eastern Partnership Plus.

 Climate Change and Economic Modernization in Russia